Israeli PM to UN: Hezbollah storing missiles in Beirut

 He also reiterated his willingness to negotiate peace with the Palestinians on the basis of Trump’s proposal to end the conflict, which overwhelmingly favors Israel and has been rejected by the Palestinians.

-Associated Press writer Bassem Mroue in Beirut contributed to this report.
+Ammar reported from Beirut.
+Associated Press writer Bassem Mroue in Beirut contributed.